Wu Wei

 Yet all you feel is sacred loss,

-a thrill of drowning
+the thrill of drowning

-in the river of gratitude.
+in a river of gratitude.

 Comments